coverallsapp/coverage-reporter/README.md

 - [ ] Pytest-Cov
 - [ ] Gcov

-You can add a report parser using following [simple instructions](./doc/development.md#add-coverage-format-support).
+You can add a report parser using [following instructions](./doc/development.md#add-coverage-format-support).

 ## Auto-Configuration Supported CIs: